 You can shape the sound any way you want, but you will always cut straight through the mix of any song no matter how aggressive the genre is.
 This Sterling can be a scalpel or a sledgehammer, that is completely up to you.

 Right around $500 is where you manufacturers get really competitive with their bass guitars.
 It’s no wonder considering that its probably the most sought after price range.

 In this category you will find some of the best bang for the buck bass guitars with enough features to allow them to hold their ground against more expensive models.
 We chose what we think are two best representatives for this price bracket, both in terms of sound quality and overall value.

 That’s right, we got another Schecter for you to check out today.
 This time it’s a more compact and affordable Stilleto Extreme-4.
-For close to $500 this bass guitar is packed with features that just steal the show in this price range.

 No need to be sceptical, it’s just Schecter doing their usual thing – offering so much for a price that is a steal.
 Let’s take a look at what exactly makes this bass guitar so awesome.

 Stilleto Extreme 4 sports a quilted maple top and mahogany body with a nice finish.
 The neck is maple as well, and features a standard rosewood fretboard with pearloid/abalone vector inlays.
 It’s a thin C neck, so you know it’s very playable and fast.
 In terms of electronics, this bass comes with a set of active pickups made by Schecter.

 These pickups belong to their successful Diamond Class offering a good range of versatility and tonal fidelity.
 Everything on this bass guitar is pure quality, from its build to its sound.
 Speaking of which…